pickles976/Foxhole-Map-3D/readme.md

 ### Improvements

-- [ ] Script for generating tiles
+- [x] Script for generating tiles
-- [ ] Share plane geometries for all meshes
+- [x] Share plane geometries for all meshes
+- [ ] Fix the issue where Kalokai is cut off
+- [ ] Allow user to control resolution of images / detail of map